Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: CMD and identification of a double red clump

 A secondary clump is visible at fainter magnitudes below the RC in F1 and F2.
 To better characterise the visually detected features, we defined a region in the CMD that includes both features ($J-K_s \in [3.1,3.75]$ for F1 and $J-K_s \in [3.6,4.3]$ for F2) and divided it into small bins of 0.05 mag in colour.
 We analysed the distribution of stars in each bin using the SCIKIT-LEARN python function GaussianMixture \citep[GMM,][]{Pedregosa:2011aa}.
-In this way, we applied the expectation maximisation algorithm to fit and compare a single Gaussian model and a two Gaussians one.
-For this, we used the Bayesian Information Criterion (BIC) \citep{Schwarz:1978aa} and the Akaike Information Criterion (AIC) \citep{Akaike:1974aa}.
-We confirmed the visual detection and obtained that a two Gaussian model better fits the data.
+In this way, we applied the expectation maximisation algorithm to fit and compared a single- and double-Gaussian model.
+For this, we used the Bayesian information criterion (BIC) \citep{Schwarz:1978aa} and the Akaike information criterion (AIC) \citep{Akaike:1974aa}.
+We confirmed the visual detection and obtained that a double-Gaussian model fits the data better.
 Figure\,\ref{cmd_fit} shows a linear fit to the means of the two Gaussians in each bin.
-For F1 we obtained a slope of $0.45 \pm 0.05 \pm 0.04$ for the bright clump and $0.45 \pm 0.05 \pm 0.02$ for the faint one.
-Analogously we obtained $0.42 \pm 0.03 \pm 0.03$ and $0.43 \pm 0.05 \pm 0.04$ for F2.
-The first uncertainty corresponds to the statistical one and was calculated using a Jackknife resampling method.
-The second uncertainty refers to the systematics and was computed considering different bin widths and lower limits of the $J-K_s$ cut off.
-Both slopes perfectly agree within their uncertainties.
+For F1 we obtained a slope of $0.45 \pm 0.05 \pm 0.04$ for the bright and $0.45 \pm 0.05 \pm 0.02$ for the faint clump.
+Analogously, we obtained $0.42 \pm 0.03 \pm 0.03$ and $0.43 \pm 0.05 \pm 0.04$ for F2.
+The first uncertainty corresponds to the statistical uncertainty and was calculated using a jackknife resampling method.
+The second uncertainty refers to the systematics and was computed considering different bin widths and lower limits of the $J-K_s$ cut-off.
+Both slopes agree perfectly within their uncertainties.